 Simple English definitions for legal terms

-Read a random definition: serious offense
+Read a random definition: consumer transaction

 A Self Regulatory Organization (SRO) is a group that regulates its own industry under the watchful eye of the Securities and Exchange Commission (SEC).
 The SEC sets the standards and objectives for the SRO's rules, which must prevent fraud and market manipulation, promote fair trade, and provide disciplinary actions against members who violate federal securities law.
 SROs also address fee structures for brokers.